dafcoe/vue-collapsible-panel/README.md

 ```

 #### Expanded
 By default, all the panels are expanded.
-To prevent this, add `:expanded="false"` on `VueCollapsiblePanel`:
+To prevent this, add `:expanded="false"` on `vue-collapsible-panel`:
 ```html
 <vue-collapsible-panel-group>
     <vue-collapsible-panel :expanded="false">